total-typescript/total-typescript-book/book-content/book.md

 Until now, the test cases have involved checking if the `kind` of the `Shape` is a `circle` or a `square`, then calculating the area accordingly.

-However, a new test case has been added for a situation where no `kind` value has been passed into the function:
+However, a new test case has been added for a situation where no `kind` has been passed into the function:

 ```typescript
 it("Should calculate the area of a circle when no kind is passed", () => {